 Chef Alex Guarnaschelli

-Chef Alex Guarnaschelli, Food Network star and chef of Butter Restaurant, has sup-ported Alex’s Lemonade Stand Foundation for a number of years, including participat-ing in their signature culinary events, donating her prizes from Food Network competi-tions and hosting Lemon: NYC.
+Chef Alex Guarnaschelli, Food Network star and chef of Butter Restaurant, has sup-ported Alex’s Lemonade Stand Foundation for a number of years, including participat-ing in their signature culinary events, donating her prizes from Food Network competi-tions and hosting The Great Chefs Event NYC.
 She began her culinary career after graduating from Barnard College and working under the tutelage of the acclaimed American chef and restaurateur, Larry Forgione.
 In 2003, Chef Guarnaschelli became the executive chef at Butter Restaurant, where she would create her own eclectic American and green market-inspired menu.
 In addition to her restaurant work, Guarnaschelli inspires bud-ding chefs as a Chef-Instructor at New York City’s Institute of Culinary Education.
 In 2015, Chef Guarnaschelli opened Driftwood Room at Nautilus South Beach in Miami, Florida.